(Updated on: 21.11.2021)

 - Simplicity- Simple structure and assertions without a complex API while supporting many advanced features.

 - Development- Ava only updates the files updated so tests will run fast in watch mode.

 - Speed- Runs tests in parallel as separate Node.js processes.

 - Snapshot testing is supported as part of the framework.

-Tape is the simplest of them all.
-It’s just a JS file you run with node with a very short and “to-the-point” API.
+Tape is more low-level than the other test runners we saw.
+It’s just a JS file you run using node with a very short and “to-the-point” API.